aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/html/save-html-with-streamprovider/_index.md

 {{% alert color="primary" %}}

-When converting excel fiels which contain images and shapes to html files, we offen face the following two issues:
+When converting Excel files which contain images and shapes to HTML files, we often face the following two issues:
-1. Where should we save the images and shapes when saving excel file to html stream.
+1. Where should we save the images and shapes when saving an Excel file to an HTML stream?
-1. Replace the default path with excepted path.
+2. Replace the default path with the expected path.

 This article explains how to implement [**IStreamProvider**](https://reference.aspose.com/cells/java/com.aspose.cells/IStreamProvider) interface for setting the [**HtmlSaveOptions.StreamProvider**](https://reference.aspose.com/cells/java/com.aspose.cells/htmlsaveoptions#setStreamProvider-com.aspose.cells.IStreamProvider-) property.
 By implementing this interface, you will be able to save the created resources during HTML generation to your specific locations or memory streams.